Skip to content

 Google’s proposal to reduce the validity period for all public SSL/TLS certificates to 90 days from 398 days will impact a broad range of businesses using SSL/TLS certificates to secure their websites, not just those using Google Cloud.
 This policy change requires adaptations across websites and certificate protocols, affecting certificate authorities and businesses across various domains.
 It’s part of a move to improve security procedures and promote automation, with the implementation likely to occur in 2024.

-FAQ: Certificate Lifecycle Management
+FAQs About Certificate Lifecycle Management

 What is the certificate management lifecycle?